Skip to content

 In Sudan, a country of 50 million people in the Sahel region of Africa, a brutal civil war is taking place between the Sudanese Armed Forces (SAF) and the paramilitary Rapid Support Forces (RSF).
 Now drones are exacerbating the crisis.

 Back up a second: how did this war begin?
 The Sudanese Civil War pits two army leaders – Abdel Fattah al-Burhan and Mohamed “Hemedti” Dagalo – against each other.
-While the pair were once allied in ousting Sudan’s long-time dictator Omar al-Bashir, a bitter rivalry between them erupted in 2023, plunging the country into an all-out civil war that has left as many as 150,000 lives and an estimated 14 million displaced.
-Half of the country is in desperate need of food assistance.
+While the pair were once allied in ousting Sudan’s long-time dictator Omar al-Bashir, a bitter rivalry between them erupted in 2023, plunging the country into an all-out civil war that has claimed as many as 150,000 lives and left an estimated 14 million displaced.
+Half of the country is in desperate need of food assistance, and there are reports of an ongoing genocide in the western region of Darfur.

 “It’s really the full set of a catastrophe,” says Sarra Majdoub, a Sudan analyst for the UN Security Council’s Panel of Experts.
 “Everyone is really struggling, the humanitarian needs are huge.”